Security-First Approach To Defend And Rapidly Recover From Ransomware Attacks

 So Why Are Organizations Unable to Defend Against Ransomware?

 To ensure a payout, cyber criminals are not just attacking the production environment but increasingly targeting backup data and infrastructure—effectively hobbling the “insurance policy” organizations depend upon when disaster strikes.
 The attackers are often exploiting weaknesses associated with legacy backup solutions architectured before the advent of the ransomware industry.
-Before encrypting the production environment, sophisticated malware are known to destroy shadow copies and restore-point data.
-These malware make legacy backup infrastructure easy prey rather than a defense against ransomware attacks.
+Before encrypting the production environment, sophisticated malware is known to destroy shadow copies and restore-point data.
+Due to its underlying architecture these malware make legacy backup infrastructure easy prey rather than a defense against ransomware attacks.

 Continued employee cybersecurity education and investment in security tools is important.
-Organizations also need to deploy a modern, robust backup solution that helps defend backup data against ransomware attacks.
+Organizations also need to deploy a modern, robust backup solution that helps protect backup data against ransomware attacks and rapidly recover to reduce downtime.

 Cohesity’s comprehensive anti-ransomware solution goes beyond detection.
 Following a typical attack lifecycle, Cohesity offers an end-to-end solution (Figure 1) that helps enterprises: